-3 IP Trends to Watch in Asia Pacific in 2018
+3 IP Trends to Watch in Asia Pacific

 Asia is home to many of the world’s most innovative companies… as well as some of the most ingenious imitators.
 It’s a region where highly developed, sophisticated intellectual property (IP) systems and regulatory frameworks in some markets co-exist with relatively immature IP regimes in neighboring countries.